Drug-Resistant Superbugs, Multi-drug Resistant Organisms: MRSA, VRE, Clostridioides difficile, and CRE (Online CE Course)

 • S. aureus Virulence Factors

-• The pathogenicity of S. aureus, as well as the frequency with which this organism produces infections, can be attributed to:
+• Which factor would not attribute to the pathogenicity of S. aureus, as well as the frequency with which this organism produces infections?

 • Which of these describes the mode of action of the beta-lactam class of antibiotics?